MEF-GIT/MEF-LSO-Sonata-SDK/README.md

 * [MEF W87: LSO Sonata Product Offering Qualification API - Developer Guide](doc/serviceability/offeringQualification/v5/MEF_W87.md)
 * [MEF W106: LSO Sonata Product Specification - Access E-Line](doc/product/carrierEthernet/accessELine/v1/MEF_W106.md)

-## Issues, questions and Feedback
+## Issues, questions, and Feedback

-Issues should be reported with use of GitHub issues.
+Issues should be reported with the use of GitHub issues.
 Questions and feedback should be asked either at [Sonata SDK Community](https://github.com/orgs/MEF-GIT/teams/mef-lso-sonata-sdk-community) or directly to community_manager@mef.net.

 **NOTE:** All artifacts included in this repository have line numbers.
 When referring to specific content in any of these artifacts, please quote the line numbers to which you are referring.

+The MEF LSO Sonata SDK is released under the Apache 2.0 license.

+## Copyright

+© MEF Forum 2020.
+All Rights Reserved.

-# Disclaimer & Copyright
+## Disclaimer

 The information in this publication is freely available for reproduction and use by any recipient and is believed to be accurate as of its publication date.
 Such information is subject to change without notice and MEF Forum (MEF) is not responsible for any errors.
 MEF does not assume responsibility to update or correct any information in this publication.
 No representation or warranty, expressed or implied, is made by MEF concerning the completeness, accuracy, or applicability of any information contained herein and no liability of any kind shall be assumed by MEF as a result of reliance upon such information.